 South Africa is also home to an extensive hub of illicit drug selling.
 These “markets” have contributed to the sale of cannabis, heroin, cocaine, methamphetamines, and Mandrax.
 According to Bruce D. Johnson, “South Africa is one of the world’s largest cannabis producers and the largest international consumer of Mandrax.
 Heroin, cocaine powder, crack, and methamphetamine (called tik) is less common, but growing.”
 Johnson theorizes that the post-apartheid South Africa is essentially revolting against the once oppressive regime.
 The extreme incline in drug use and selling is a direct bi-product of that so-called “rebelling.”
 Illicit drug markets have become so bad that dealers have begun mixing “cannabis with heroin, cocaine, crack, Mandrax, methamphetamine, and other drugs.”
 This system relies on instability and under-resourced government programs and regulations; and will continue until it is finally addressed.

 West Africa is also home to the world’s first narco-state, Guinea-Bissau.
 Most of Africa’s exported cannabis comes from Guinea-Bissau, wealthy Columbian drug-lords run it.
-The country is the fifth poorest globally, making it under policed, under governed society ideal for traffickers.
+The country is the fifth poorestin the world, making it under policed, the ideal standing for traffickers.
 The impoverished nation is under complete control of those that seek to harm it the most.
 Using their land and their people to move drugs out of Africa, the Western coast is, what the UN calls, under attack.

 East Africa’s drug trafficking route allows easy access to transport from Asia to Europe and America.
 The countries that make up East Africa are notorious for having little news on drug busts and seizures; however, it’s known that illicit activity exists there.
 Most recently, Tanzania has caught the US government’s attention as new reports show that most Southwest Asia drugs are trafficked from Dar es Salaam.
 Traffickers use Dar es Salaam as a “launch-pad” for drugs coming from Latin America.
 According to The US Bureau for International Narcotics and Law Enforcement Affairs, Tanzanian traffickers transport cannabis, heroin, cocaine and amphetamines.”
 Heroin is a massive issue for Tanzania, usually transported in small quantities along the coastline and in larger quantities by land.
 These shipments typically make their way to Europe and North America.
 In October of 2019, Kenya’s DCEA seized over 226 pounds of heroin and cocaine that originated in Tanzania, this being the most significant amount of drugs seized in East Africa to date.
 The East African Journal writes that in the last nine months of 2019, Kenya officials conducted 1,500 raids of which they collected 125 pounds of heroin, 7.9 tons of marijuana, 7.9 pounds of cocaine, and $177,000 in cash and property.